-Effectiveness in Partial-Onset Seizures in Pediatric Patients 4 to 16 Years of Age

-The effectiveness of levetiracetam for the treatment of partial-onset seizures in pediatric patients was established in one multicenter, randomized double-blind, placebo-controlled study (Study 4), conducted at 60 sites in North America, in pediatric patients 4 to 16 years of age with partial seizures uncontrolled by standard antiepileptic drugs (AEDs).
+Effectiveness in Partial-Onset Seizures in Pediatric Patients 4 to 16 Years of Age The effectiveness of levetiracetam for the treatment of partial-onset seizures in pediatric patients was established in one multicenter, randomized double-blind, placebo-controlled study (Study 4), conducted at 60 sites in North America, in pediatric patients 4 to 16 years of age with partial seizures uncontrolled by standard antiepileptic drugs (AEDs).
 Eligible patients on a stable dose of 1 to 2 AEDs, who still experienced at least 4 partial-onset seizures during the 4 weeks prior to screening, as well as at least 4 partial-onset seizures in each of the two 4-week baseline periods, were randomized to receive either levetiracetam or placebo.
-The enrolled population included 198 patients (levetiracetam N=101, placebo N=97) with refractory partial-onset seizures, whether or not secondarily generalized.
-The study consisted of an 8-week baseline period and 4week titration period followed by a 10-week evaluation period.
+The enrolled population included 198 patients (levetiracetam N=101, placebo N=97) with refractory partial-onset seizures, whether 10-week evaluation period.
 Dosing was initiated at a dose of 20 mg/kg/day in two divided doses.
-During the treatment period, levetiracetam doses were adjusted in 20 mg/kg/day increments, at 2-week intervals to the target dose of 60 mg/kg/day.
-The primary measure of effectiveness was a between group comparison of the percent reduction in weekly partial seizure frequency relative to placebo over the entire 14-week randomized treatment period (titration + evaluation period).
-Secondary outcome variables included the responder rate (incidence of patients with $\geq 50\%$ reduction from baseline in partial-onset seizure frequency per week).
+During the treatment period.
+Dispense in a tight, light-resistant container with a child-resistant closure. levetiracetam doses were adjusted in 20 mg/kg/day increments, at 2-week intervals to the target dose of 60 mg/kg/day.
+The 17 PATIENT COUNSELING INFORMATION levetiracetam doses were adjusted in 20 mg/kg/day inclaments, at 2 work included to the percent reduction in weekly partial seizure frequency primary measure of effectiveness was a between group comparison of the percent reduction in weekly partial seizure frequency.

+Advise the patient to read the FDA-approved patient labeling (Medication Guide). relative to placebo over the entire 14-week randomized treatment period (titration + evaluation period).
+Secondary outcome variables included the responder rate (incidence of patients with ≥ 50% reduction from baseline in partial-onset seizure frequency 1-800-912-9561. per week).
 Table 13 displays the results of this study.